 The Marubozu is the first single candlestick pattern that we will understand.
 The word Marubozu means “Bald” in Japanese.
 We will understand the context of the terminology soon.
 There are two types of marubozu – the bullish marubozu and the bearish marubozu.

-- Buy strength and sell weakness
+- Buy strength and sell weakness.

 - Be flexible with patterns (verify and quantify)

-- Look for prior trend
+- Look for the prior trend.

-The text book defines Marubozu as a candlestick with no upper and lower shadow (therefore appearing bald).
-A Marubozu has just the real body as shown below.
-However there are exceptions to this.
+The textbook defines Marubozu as a candlestick with no upper and lower shadow (therefore appearing bald).
+A Marubozu has just the real body, as shown below.
+However, there are exceptions to this.
 We will look into these exceptions shortly.

-The red candle represents the bearish marubozu and the blue represents the bullish marubozu.
+The red candle represents the bearish marubozu, and the blue represents the bullish marubozu.

 5.3 – Bullish Marubozu

 The absence of the upper and lower shadow in a bullish marubozu implies that the low is equal to the open and the high is equal to the close.
-Hence whenever the, Open = Low and High = close, a bullish marubozu is formed.
+Hence whenever the Open = Low and High = close, a bullish marubozu is formed.

 A bullish marubozu indicates that there is so much buying interest in the stock that the market participants were willing to buy the stock at every price point during the day, so much so that the stock closed near its high point for the day.
-It does not matter what the prior trend has been, the action on the marubozu day suggests that the sentiment has changed and the stock in now bullish.
+It does not matter what the prior trend has been, the action on the marubozu day suggests that the sentiment has changed and the stock is now bullish.

 In the chart above (ACC Limited), the encircled candle is a bullish marubozu.
 Notice the bullish marubozu candle does not have a visible upper and a lower shadow.
 The OHLC data for the candle is: Open = 971.8, High = 1030.2, Low = 970.1, Close = 1028.4

-With this occurrence of a marubozu the expectation has turned bullish and hence one would be a buyer of the stock.
+With this occurrence of a marubozu the expectation has turned bullish, and hence one would be a buyer of the stock.
 The trade setup for this would be as follows: